ebenolson/tessa/README.md

 * **TODO** ~~BGP (Binary Gabor Patterns)~~
 * **TODO** ~~CHOG (Circular Histogram of Gradients)~~

-# Requirements
+## Requirements

-Tessa is written and tested for Python 2.7, and requires numpy >= 1.8
+Tessa is written and tested for Python 2.7, and requires numpy >= 1.8 and scipy >= 0.13.3.
+The examples also depend on scikit-learn for classification.

-# Usage
+## Usage

 **TODO**

-# Acknowledgments and citations
+## Acknowledgments and citations

 Christoph Gohlke's excellent [tifffile](http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html) code is included for reading and writing image data.